25 Louisiana Travel Ideas for Food Lovers

 4. Cajun Food Tours: Lafayette locals knew they lived in a culinary hotbed, but recent press (Southern Living named Lafayette the “South’s Tastiest Town” in 2012) has introduced the area to the rest of the world.
 Climb aboard the Cajun Food Tours bus and visit a variety of locally owned eateries that helped earn them the title.

 5. CORK Wine Festival: Oenophiles raise a glass to honor Shreveport’s spring CORK Wine Festival.
-The event includes a tasting event, wine dinner and Riedel glass seminar.
+The event includes a wine tasting event and live music, all held at the Eldorado Resort and Casino.
 Sample dishes from local restaurants are also featured.

 7. New Orleans Wine & Food Experience: A multiday experience, NOWFE features wine dinners, culinary seminars, grand tastings and the popular Royal Street Stroll, a wine tasting complete with live music and food.